-- (h) failure to inform agency in prior years that the IPA is restricted; - (i) failure to comply with the confidentiality requirements of this rule; - (j) failure to invite the state auditor or the auditor's designee to engagement with the OSA;
+- (h) failure to inform agency in prior years that the IPA is restricted; - (i) failure to comply with the confidentiality requirements of this rule;

-- (k) failure to comply with OSA referrals or requests in a timely manner; - (I) suspension or debarment by the U.S. general services administration; - (m) false statements in the IPA's firm profile or any other official communication workpapers;
+- (j) failure to invite the state auditor or the auditor's designee to engagement entrance conferences, progress meetings or exit conferences after receipt of related notification from the OSA; - (k) failure to comply with OSA referrals or requests in a timely manner; - (I) suspension or debarment by the U.S. general services administration; - (m) false statements in the IPA's firm profile or any other official communication with the OSA;

-(n) failure to cooperate timely with requests from successor IPAs, such as reviewing of New Mexico.
+(n) failure to cooperate timely with requests from successor IPAs, such as reviewing workpapers;

-- (o) failure to have required contracts approved by the OSA; or - (p) any other reason determined by the state auditor to serve the interest of the state
+- (o) failure to have required contracts approved by the OSA; or - (p) any other reason determined by the state auditor to serve the interest of the state of New Mexico.

 - (2) The OSA shall notify any IPA that it proposes to place under restriction.
-If the proposed restriction includes a limitation on the number of engagements that an IPA is eligible to hold, the IPA shall not submit proposals or bids to new agencies if the number of multi-year proposals the IPA possesses at the time of restriction is equal to or exceeds the limitation on the number of engagements for which the IPA is restricted. - (3) An IPA under restriction is responsible for informing the agency whether the restricted IPA is eligible to engage in a proposed contract. - (4) If an agency or local public body submits an unsigned contract to the OSA for an IPA that was ineligible to perform that contract due to its restriction, the OSA shall reject the unsigned contract.
+If the proposed restriction includes a limitation on the number of engagements that an IPA is eligible to hold, the IPA shall not submit proposals or bids to new agencies if the number of multi-year proposals the IPA possesses at the time of restriction is equal to or exceeds the limitation on the number of engagements for which the IPA is restricted. - An IPA under restriction is responsible for informing the agency whether the restricted IPA is eligible to engage in a proposed contract. - (4) If an agency or local public body submits an unsigned contract to the OSA for an IPA that was ineligible to perform that contract due to its restriction, the OSA shall reject the unsigned contract.